How to Track Cost of Goods Sold in WooCommerce (Plugins vs. Manufacturing Software)

 Understanding How COGS Flows to Your Taxes

-This is worth spending a moment on, because a lot of makers underestimate how much their COGS tracking affects their tax bill.
+This is worth spending a moment on, because a lot of small product businesses underestimate how much COGS tracking affects their tax bill.

-When you file your taxes, your cost of goods sold reduces your gross income before you calculate self-employment tax and income tax.
+When you file your taxes, your cost of goods sold reduces your gross income before self-employment tax and income tax are calculated.
 The calculation on Schedule C (for US sole proprietors) looks roughly like this:

 Gross receipts (revenue)